DroxDynamics/Drox-Dynamics/README.md

    ```

 ## Changelog
 - [x] **2025/01/26:** Thanks to @vvincent1234.
-Now browser-use-webui can combine with DeepSeek-r1 to engage in deep thinking!
+Now Drox Dynamics can combine with DeepSeek-r1 to engage in deep thinking!
 - [x] **2025/01/10:** Thanks to @casistack.
-Now we have Docker Setup option and also Support keep browser open between tasks.[Video tutorial demo](https://github.com/browser-use/web-ui/issues/1#issuecomment-2582511750).
+Now we have Docker Setup option and also Support keep browser open between tasks.[Video tutorial demo](https://github.com/IgorKhrupin/Drox-Dynamics/issues/1#issuecomment-2582511750).
 - [x] **2025/01/06:** Thanks to @richard-devbot.
-A New and Well-Designed WebUI is released.
-[Video tutorial demo](https://github.com/warmshao/browser-use-webui/issues/1#issuecomment-2573393113).
+A New and Well-Designed UI is released.
+[Video tutorial demo](https://github.com/IgorKhrupin/Drox-Dynamics/issues/1#issuecomment-2573393113).